 The kitchens are shared by all residents.
 Consequently, all dishes, cooking supplies, and food are to remain in cubbies when not in use.
-Students are assigned only one cubby; anything that is placed in other cupboards is placed there at the resident's risk.
+Anything that is placed in other cupboards is placed there at the resident's risk.
 Residence life is not responsible if unsecured items are taken or used by other residents.
 The countertops are not storage areas.
 This includes food items, such as boxes of cereal and personal electric appliances.